Waste and Recovery Center (WARC)

-- Motor and cooking oil recycling is limited to five (5) gallons per customer per day.
+- Motor oil recycling is limited to five (5) gallons per customer per day.

-- Tire recycling at the WARC is imisted to five (5) tires per customer per day.
+- Tire recycling at the WARC is limited to five (5) tires per customer per day.
 All tires taken to Rainier and Rochester Drop-Box Facilities are disposed of as garbage.

 - Some household hazardous wastes (HHW) such as batteries, propane tanks, fluorescent light bulbs, paint, etc. have daily limits per customer.

 Washington law requires motorists to cover and secure their loads (RCW 46.61.655) to prevent cargo from breaking free.
 The Waste and Recovery Center (WARC) has an un-tarping area near the entrance.
 Please uncover loads before proceeding to the scales—this helps make the unloading process go more smoothly.

 Follow these simple tips:

 - Place lighter items below heavier items to keep them in place.

 - Tie down items using rope, netting, straps, or chains.
 Securely fasten large items directly to your vehicle.

 - Add extra protection by covering the entire load with a tarp or netting.
 Make sure that any covering is securely tied down.

 - Don't overload vehicles or trailers.